The Tring Natural History Museum: A Complete Visitor’s Guide

 Getting to the Natural History Museum

 Using the London Northwestern Railway, you can reach Tring station in around 40 minutes from London Euston station.
 The station is about 2 miles from the museum so you’ll need to take a taxi or bus number 387 towards New Mill.
+Tring is a great option if you are looking for days out from London by train.

 Tring is located about 40 miles north of London and can be reached by taking the M1 north (exiting at Junction 8) and then the A41.